If you would like a paper version of this website, please contact the school office.

 We recognise that both these elements are essential to success and we support the acquisition of both sets of skills through various methods.
 We recognise that these areas are clearly linked to the other aspects of English learning: speaking and listening, reading, grammar and vocabulary.
 We use the Talk for Writing method developed by the well-known author Pie Corbett.
-Links are made across the curriculum whenever possible.
+Links are made across the curriculum as part of our topic teaching.

 To ensure there is a high standard of Spelling and Grammar, the whole school participates in daily Basic Skills sessions and follows an interactive spelling application called The Spelling Shed.

 At the heart of every life experience, children need to be able to communicate effectively and creatively with the world at large through spoken and written language.
 Here at Pencombe CE School we encourage each child to enjoy and appreciate the rich variety of literature so that they can respond with knowledge and enthusiasm.
 Children are involved in daily Basic Skills sessions to build up their Spelling, Grammar and Punctuation expertise.